nicolemgunther/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

     Closure is simply the act of reaching out of scope to grab a variable.
-It is basically access to parent scopes.
+It is basically the ability to access parent scopes.
 You can reach out of a scope but can't reach into another one.

 4. Describe the four rules of the 'this' keyword.

     Window/Global Object Binding: "this" refers to the entire console/window object.
-It would include essentially, the entirety of JavaScript.
+It would include, essentially, the entirety of JavaScript.
 Console logging "this" in this case is very long.

     Implicit Binding: "this" refers to the object that precedes a dot calling a function.